 Because of decomposition, during that time period, blood and other bodily fluids and biological materials would have seeped into the mattress.
 Indeed, a considerable portion of the mattress would likely have been contaminated with biohazardous materials.

 The remainder of the mattress that wasn’t contaminated ultimately can be discarded in the manner permitted by California for mattresses more generally.
-(The state has specific regulations in place for where and how a mattress is to be disposed.)
+(The state has specific regulations in place for where and how a mattress is to be disposed of.)

 The thorough elimination of blood, bodily fluids, other biological matter, and contaminated items in the premises is only the initial stage of the remediation process.
 No matter how thorough a professional is at removing these contaminants and contaminated material, dangerous pathogens remain.
 As a result, a comprehensive sanitization of the death scene must occur.